zulip/zulip/docs/testing/typescript.md

 When migrating a module, we want to be especially thoughtful about putting together a commit structure that makes mistakes unlikely and the changes easy to verify.
-E.g.,:
+For example:

 - First a commit that just converts the language to TypeScript adding types.
 The result may potentially have some violations of the